Jabor Al-Mutawa, Leo Christofides, Ted Nilsson, Renan Samed and Philippe Tsangarides have been named ITA Scholar-Athletes

 Philippe Tsangaridis will be the first Chanticleer to represent Coastal at the NCAA DI Men's Tennis Championship.

 No. 6 Coastal takes on No. 2 Winthrop in Friday's semifinal at 10 a.m.

 Men's Tennis 2013 Durham Regional

-Coastal Carolina University men's tennis head coach Chris Powers enters his 13th overall season at Coastal Carolina and his ninth as the head coach of the Chanticleers.
-Entering the 2013-14 campaign, Powers is the second longest tenured coach in the Big South behind Mike Anderson of Radford.
+Coastal Carolina University men's tennis head coach Chris Powers enters his 14th overall season at Coastal Carolina and his 10th as the head coach of the Chanticleers.
+Entering the 2014-15 campaign, Powers is the second longest tenured coach in the Big South behind Mike Anderson of Radford.
 He is also the winningest coach in Coastal Carolina history, and was named the 2013 Big South Coach of the Year.

-Additionally, Powers is entering his fourth year as a member of the ITA Carolina Regional Coaches Committee.
+Additionally, Powers is entering his fifth year as a member of the ITA Carolina Regional Coaches Committee.

 The 2009 season was arguably one of the better ones under Powers.
 The Chanticleers battled their way to a 16-6 overall record and a 4-2 league mark, finishing in third place.
 Coastal had a great 10-0 start to the season, beating Georgia Southern, 4-3, Gardner-Webb, 6-1 and Campbell, 4-3.
 Another first happened under Powers as the doubles team of German Perez and Ernesto Ramos were ranked #68 nationally.

 In Powers' first season, Coastal Carolina improved its overall record by winning seven more matches than the previous year, posting an 8-16 overall record.